open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/policy-framework.md

    kubectl config view --context=${CTX_HUB_CLUSTER} --minify --flatten > ${HUB_KUBECONFIG}
    ```

-4. Deploy the policy synchronization components to the managed cluster.
+2. Deploy the policy synchronization components to each managed cluster.
 Run the following commands:

+   **NOTE**: The spec synchronization component should be skipped when deploying the synchronization
+   components to a hub that is managing itself.

    ```Shell
    # Configure kubectl to point to the managed cluster